The Science of Nutrition

 A diverse diet rich in fruits, vegetables, and whole grains provides essential vitamins and minerals.

-70% of your immune system resides in your gut, so pre and probiotics can offer additional support, as seen in products like Needed's immune support, combining gut health with elderberry and zinc.
+70% of your immune system resides in your gut, so look to pre and probiotics as they can offer additional support.

 Hydration helps flush out toxins and keeps mucous membranes moist, preventing viral invasions.
-Our needed Hydration Support also helps with electrolytes and trace minerals that are necessary nutrients for optimal body function, and we all need in illness - for kids we recommend half a packet.
+Electrolytes and trace minerals are also necessary nutrients for optimal body function.

 A consistent sleep routine not only supports overall well-being but also strengthens the immune system.